JustAnotherHeroRiding/CS50/Lesson 8 - HTML, CSS, JavaScript/Lesson 8 Notes.md

 ### In `index.html`, add beneath “Part 1” a multiple-choice trivia question of your choosing with HTML.
 - You should use an `h3` heading for the text of your question. #DONE
 - You should have one `button` for each of the possible answer choices.
 There should be at least three answer choices, of which exactly one should be correct. #DONE
-- Using JavaScript, add logic so that the buttons change colors when a user clicks on them.
+- Using JavaScript, add logic so that the buttons change colors when a user clicks on them. #DONE
-- If a user clicks on a button with an incorrect answer, the button should turn red and text should appear beneath the question that says “Incorrect”.
+- If a user clicks on a button with an incorrect answer, the button should turn red and text should appear beneath the question that says “Incorrect”. #DONE
-- If a user clicks on a button with the correct answer, the button should turn green and text should appear beneath the question that says “Correct!”.
+- If a user clicks on a button with the correct answer, the button should turn green and text should appear beneath the question that says “Correct!”. #DONE

 ### - In `index.html`, add beneath “Part 2” a text-based free response question of your choosing with HTML.